By Kara Sherrer

 Like pretty much any graduate program, a resume is required to apply to Executive MBA programs.
 This document should cover your employment history and highlight your main accomplishments at each position.
 Executive MBA programs are looking for candidates who have increasing responsibilities and a clear career trajectory, so make sure that your resume demonstrates that.

 The career essay is a chance for applicants to cover anything that didn’t fit in their resume, as well as to explain why they want to attend an Executive MBA program and how an EMBA program will benefit them professionally.
-“One of the things we’re looking for from an essay in particular is: is what we’re offering (at the EMBA program) going to help them with what their career goals are?”
-Fairbank said.
+“What we’re really looking for in the career essay is how the candidate sees themselves fitting into what we offer in the program and how that can help their career goals,” Wagstaffe said.

 “We’re looking at (whether or not) they’re making upward movement, and that this will help boost that trajectory,” Bennett confirmed.